ghivalzahrvnsyah/ghivalzahrvnsyah/README.md

 ### Hi there

-- 🔭 The name is Ghivalza Harviansyah
+- 🔭 The name is Ghivalza Harviansyah, just call me Ghival
 - 🌱 I’m currently studying at Telkom University
-- 👯 I’m
+- 👯 I’m majoring in application software engineering
 - 🥅
 - ⚡
 ### Languages do I Use :